List of state highway loops in Texas (500–9999): Loop 541

 Loop 541 is located in Fort Bend County.
 It begins northeast of Kendleton at an exit ramp off southbound Future I-69/US 59.
 It runs southwest along the Union Pacific Railroad tracks, intersecting FM 2919.
 Loop 541 continues to the southwest for another 0.6 mi; while the designation has the route connecting to the freeway here, it instead ends at a turnaround.
 A paved road goes a short distance past the turnaround before turning sharply to the northwest, connecting with Ben Williams Drive after crossing the railroad tracks.

 Loop 541 was designated on April 14, 1980, on the current route.

 Loop 543

 Loop 543 is located in Fayette County.
 It runs from SH 71 west of West Point to SH 71 east of West Point.

 Loop 543 was designated on February 7, 1983, on the current route along an old routing of SH 71.

 Loop 544

 Loop 544 was designated on February 23, 1983, as a loop off US 84 in Roscoe.
-On June 21, 1990, Loop 544 was cancelled and transferred to Business US 84-J.
+On June 21, 1990, Loop 544 was cancelled and transferred to Bus.
+US 84.